arttuulips/DND-Final-Project/Group Conclussion & Demonstations.md

 -  Profile management features beyond basic functionality.
 -  Media uploads and extensive UI/UX improvements.

-## Group Challenges and Resolutions
+## Group Challenges and Reflections
 The development process was not without its hurdles.
 Two significant challenges stood out:

 ### 1. Using GitHub and Managing Version Control